 Examples of thesis topics:

-- Attendance Policy Moderates the Influence of Achievement Goals a Transfer of Training.
+Attendance Policy Moderates the Influence of Achievement Goals and Transfer of Training.

 The applicants can choose an option that leads to two Master’s degrees.
 This double degree option is called the Finnish-German Master Programme in Education and it leads to the following degrees: Master of Arts in Education from the University of Turku, and Master of Arts Erziehungswissenschaft (Educational Science) from the University of Regensburg, Germany.
 The studies take two years to complete (120 ECTS credits).

 A student who has been admitted to the double degree option studies the 2nd semester at the University of Regensburg, Institute of Education.

 The number of students admitted to the Education and Learning programme is 20 at the most: a maximum of 20 students to the single degree option and, among the 20 best scoring applicants, a maximum of 5 students will be admitted to the double degree option.